Musk's SpaceX rocket production facility approved by Port of Los Angeles

 The company, formally known as Space Exploration Technologies, has an option to terminate the permit within 180 days.

-SpaceX secured a similar permit two years ago, but cancelled it and moved its initial phase of the Starship project to Texas, where the company has developed and tested an early prototype dubbed Starhopper.
+SpaceX secured a similar permit two years ago, but canceled it and moved its initial phase of the Starship project to Texas, where the company has developed and tested an early prototype dubbed Starhopper.

 The Los Angeles Port site will bring further Starship development closer to SpaceX's headquarters in the L.A. suburb of Hawthorne, where it has manufactured its workhorse Falcon 9 rockets and Dragon crew capsules.